facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 `!(pattern_list)` | The pattern matches if the input string cannot be matched with any of the patterns in the `pattern_list`.
 `{}`              | Bash style brace expansions.
 This is applied to patterns before anything else.

 - Slashes are generally treated as normal characters, but on windows they will be normalized: `/` will become `\\`.
 There is no need to explicitly use `\\` in patterns on Windows, but if you do, it will be handled.
-This applies to matching patterns and the file names the patterns are applied to.
+This applies to matching patterns and the filenames the patterns are applied to.
-- If case sensitivity is applied on a Windows system, slashes will not be normalized and pattern and file names will be treated as a Linux/Unix path.
+- If case sensitivity is applied on a Windows system, slashes will not be normalized and pattern and filenames will be treated as a Linux/Unix filename.
 - By default, `.` is *not* matched by `*`, `?`, and `[]`.
 See the [`DOTMATCH`](#fnmatchdotmatch) flag to match `.` at the start of a filename without a literal `.`.

 --8<-- "posix.txt"